Service to Suncook

 B&M Maximum Weight and Clearance Chart, Supplement to Transportation Order 136, Issued 12/1927, author's collection,

-B&M unpublished correspondence,
+B&M unpublished correspondence, various dates,

 The Blueberry Express, edited by John Hutchins,